Vampyromorphida

 Vampyromorphida is an order of cephalopods comprising one known extant species (Vampyroteuthis infernalis) and many extinct taxa.
-Physically, they somewhat resemble octopuses (their closest relatives), but the eight arms are united by a web of skin, and two smaller cilia are also present.
+Physically, they somewhat resemble octopuses (their closest relatives), but are often called vampire squids.
+Unlike octopuses, their eight arms are united by a web of skin, and two smaller cilia are also present.
 Properly speaking, the vampire squid does not possess cilia, but cirri (cilia-like projections).
+Unlike most cephalopods, which are high-energy hunters, the vampire squid has an extremely low metabolic rate.
+This adaptation means it requires less oxygen and its food lasts longer, helping it conserve energy and thrive in these harsh deep-sea conditions.
+Studies show its oxygen consumption is among the lowest of any cephalopod, allowing it to occupy a competition-free niche in the deep sea where few predators or competitors can follow, since not many can survive.